furzepig/brachistochrone/_posts/writing/2019-11-09-angel_fish.md

   bath together until Stuart had grown quite cold and he began to shiver.

-  \np When the New Year came, he stopped setting his alarm clock.
+  When the New Year came, he stopped setting his alarm clock.
 He woke up later and later each morning and went to bed earlier and earlier each night.
 One day it was nearly noon when he